Qrome/printer-monitor/README.md

 ## Contributors
 David Payne
-Daniel Eichhorn -- Author of the TimeClient class and OLEDDisplayUi .
+Daniel Eichhorn -- Author of the TimeClient class and OLEDDisplayUi
+Florian Schütte -- added flip display to web interface

 Contributing to this software is warmly welcomed.
 You can do this basically by forking from master, committing modifications and then making a pulling requests to be reviewed (follow the links above